solarwinds/appoptics-apm-node/CONTRIBUTING.md

 ### Testing

+This is an abbreviated version of the testing section above so that it falls in the develop, test, release sequence.

 The most basic testing requires that various backend servers are available; these are supplied using docker.
 In the `appoptics-apm-node` root directory run: